Oukaishen/Leet/README.md

 Mon Aug 7, 17
 #136 is very simple XOR problem.
 As the fun start of a day.
 #17 is another backtracking problem, similar to the permutation and also solved by prefix.

+Tue Aug 8,17
+#142 Remind you how to detect a cycle in a linkedlist and how to find the entry point of a linkedlist.
+Still two pointer solution.
+#221 is another dp problem.
+Do not have any idea at the first time.
+Redo on Aug 15th.